Complaints handling procedure

 Akerlof Ltd, Unit 3 Mobbs Miller House, Christchurch Road, Northampton, NN1 5LL

-If we are unable to agree on how to resolve your complaint then as an Alternative Dispute Resolution (ADR) you have the opportunity to take your complaint to an independent redress provider, as approved by the RICS Regulatory Board.
+If we cannot reach a satisfactory resolution at Stage One, you have the option to escalate your complaint to an independent redress provider, approved by the RICS Regulatory Board.

-We have chosen to use the RICS Dispute Resolution Service as our preferred business-to-business ADR provider.
+We have chosen to use the RICS Dispute Resolution Service as our preferred business-to-business ADR provider, which typically aims to resolve the dispute within 28 days.

 Jamie Hillier